McDonnell Douglas F-15E Strike Eagle: F-15G

+F-15H

 The F-15H Strike Eagle (H for Hellas) was a 1990s proposed export version of F-15E for Greece, which was selected by the Greek Ministry of Defence and the Hellenic Air Force, but the government chose new F-16s and Mirage 2000-5s instead.

-- F-15SE Silent Eagle
+F-15SE Silent Eagle

 The F-15SE Silent Eagle was a proposed variant with fifth generation fighter features, such as internal weapons carriage and radar-absorbent material.
 The Silent Eagle featured conformal weapons bays (CWB) to hold weapons internally instead of conformal fuel tanks, the twin vertical tails are canted outward 15 degrees to reduce radar cross section; the majority of the CWB's area is for weapons storage, a minority is used for fuel storage.
 The F-15SE was optimized for air-to-air missions, lacking all-aspect stealth features for missions inside areas protected by ground-based anti-aircraft systems.
 The first production F-15E, s/n "86-0183", was modified to become a Silent Eagle demonstrator.
 It first flew in July 2010 with a left-side conformal weapons bay, and successfully launched an AMRAAM missile from the CWB in July 2010.
 Potential customers were Saudi Arabia, Israel, Japan, and South Korea; however the Saudis chose to procure the less ambitious F-15SA which became the first F-15 Advanced Eagle variant, while Israel, Japan, and South Korea selected the F-35.
 Some of the proposed F-15SE features were carried over to the F-15 Advanced Eagle family.

-- F-15GSE Global Strike Eagle
+F-15GSE Global Strike Eagle

 The F-15GSE was a 2006 proposal for a space strike version of the F-15E, for attacking satellites.
 It was to be an unmanned remotely-piloted variant, carrying a 3-stage-to-orbit solid rocket ASAT missile on its back between the twin-tails.